percona/pmm/docs/details/dashboards/dashboard-mysql-table-details.md

 ## Pie

 Total Database Size
-: The total size of the database: as data + index size, so freeble one.
+: The total size of the database: as data + index size, so freeable one.

 Most Fragmented Tables by Freeable Size
 : The list of 5 most fragmented tables ordered by their freeable size